 If you’re recruiting in 2017, there’s no doubt that social media is part of your plan.
 There’s really no way around it, whether you are actively sourcing and recruiting through unique social networks, or simply using an auto-share option to post job openings to more common social sites.
 Either way, nearly every company is using social recruiting in one way or another, and it’s going to become an even bigger focus with each passing year.

-Because social recruiting has become such a significant investment, it’s vital to understand how your time and money are performing.
+Because social recruiting has become such a significant investment, it’s vital to know how to measure recruiting success and understand how your time and money are performing.
 This is especially true since social recruiting can be a long-tail activity that may not immediately yield results but instead allows you to build a candidate pipeline over time.
 It may also involve short-term campaigns that fit into a larger strategy, or a focus on individual postings.
-The unpredictable and ever-changing ways we use social, and the ways in which it evolves, means we need consistent metrics to track success and understand why efforts are or aren’t working.
+The unpredictable and ever-changing ways we use social, and the ways in which it evolves, means we need consistent a talent acquisition metrics to track success and understand why efforts are or aren’t working.

-To get a robust picture of your social recruiting and ensure success, use these five diverse social recruiting metrics.
+To get a robust picture of your social recruiting and ensure success, use these five diverse recruiting sourcer metrics.

 Source of hire